shaz-sk/customer-service/README.md

 7. Spring Validator used to validate business requirements.
 Could externalise the message.
 8. Service classes were used to do the business logic
-9. Exception Handler was used standardise the exception handling
+9. Exception Handler was used standardise the exception handling 10.Integration tests using MockMvc
-10. Added docker for consitency and portabiltiy.
+11. Added docker for consistency and portability.
-11. Validated get requests based on authenticated user
+11. Validated GET requests based on authenticated user and PUT request based on the role of authenticated user.

 ## Design considerations